 What you should pack for a trip to Tasiilaq depends on the season you are visiting and what activities you are planning to engage in.

-Due to its remoteness, there are limited opportunities to buy clothing once you arrive, so try to bring everything you need with you.
+Due to its remoteness, there are limited opportunities to buy clothing once you arrive in Tasiilaq, so try to bring everything you need with you.
 It is better to bring too much than too little, but also keep in mind the 20kg restriction on checked-in luggage (top tip: wear any heavy or bulky clothing).

 If you do discover that you have not brought sufficient layers of clothing, visit the Tourist Information Office or upstairs at the large Pilersuisoq supermarket to see what they have.